TheJacksonLaboratory/diachromatic/docs/truncate.rst

 .. figure:: img/sticky_and_blunt_ends.png
     :align: center

-It may happen that the sonication step of the Hi-C protocol introduces breakpoints near restriction enzyme cutting sites.
+The sonication step of the Hi-C protocol may introduce breakpoints near restriction enzyme cutting sites.
 If the breakpoint occurs at a distance smaller than one read length, this will result in a chimeric read that cannot be mapped to the reference sequence.